 8. Drive the Crown Range

 Drive the highest main road in all of New Zealand!
 A road trip from Queenstown to Wanaka on Crown Range Road is a staple on almost every Queenstown itinerary.
 Full of narrow twists and turns, this drive is not only one of the best things to do in Queenstown, but one of the best things to do if you’re renting a car in New Zealand!

 You’ll certainly want to stop at some of the viewpoints along the way – one of the most popular is the viewpoint halfway up the hill called Arrow Junction Lookout after you take the turn-off near Lake Hayes in Queenstown.
 This viewpoint has an awesome view of Arrowtown and Lake Hayes.

 If you plan on driving the Crown Range during the winter months in NZ (especially between May and September) be sure to bring snow chains as this road can get particularly snowy and closures are common.
 In winter, you should always check Crown Range Road conditions before you set off.

 Related Read: For another epic road trip, check out the scenic drive from Queenstown to Mount Cook.
 Along this route, there are plenty of things to do and see.

 9. Test your nerves and go skydiving

 Depending on how brave you’re feeling – this skydiving experience in Wanaka gives you the choice between a 9,000 ft (2,743 m), 12,000 ft (3,658 m), or 15,000 ft (4,572 m) tandem skydive.
-But in all seriousness, if you’ve made the decision to skydive in NZ in the first place, you’re pretty dang brave in my opinion!
+But in all seriousness, if you’ve made the decision to skydive in New Zealand in the first place, you’re pretty dang brave in my opinion!

 As I’ve mentioned numerous times already, the scenery in Wanaka is outstanding – so, what better way to see it than by jumping out of a specially designed fixed-wing plane?
 From your awesome vantage point high up in the sky, you’ll spot lakes, the Southern Alps, the Clutha River, and even see as far as Mount Cook!